-Our mission is providing workshops that inspire artistic and personal growth supported by the highest quality professional coaches.
+Our mission is providing workshops that inspire artistic and personal growth to adult amateur chamber musicians, supported by the highest quality professional coaches.
 Our instrumentation includes woodwinds, strings and keyboards.
-We aim to provide workshops that are friendly, supportive and non-competitive — no stress, no auditions — in which all participants can improve their musical skills and ensemble playing.
+We aim to provide workshops that are friendly, supportive and non-competitive—no stress, no auditions—in which all participants can improve their musical skills and ensemble playing.

 It is also our mission to ensure qualified participants are not turned away for lack of financial means to attend.
 To this end, our organization is structured and managed to support an extensive scholarship program, to enable those with a love of music but limited means the opportunity to participate and learn, bringing their chamber music love and skills back to their own communities.

 Will Buss (President, Oboe), Keith Bowen (Vice President, Clarinet), Debra Poulin (Vice President, Bassoon), David Craig (Treasurer, Clarinet), Janet Yaker Murray (Secretary, Flute)

 Joe Fasel (Concert Manager, Clarinet/Oboe), Sue Peeples (Social Secretary, Horn), Leslie Torchio (Bassoon), Saskia Dyer (Viola).

 You can reach the Board of Directors via email here.
 We welcome your questions and feedback!